 Students eat at the school canteen at lunchtime.
 This service is billed monthly by the Collège.
 Those who live close enough to the school, are allowed to eat at home.
 Packed lunches are not allowed and only students with a PAI (Projet d’accueil individualisé) will be allowed to bring their own lunch to school.

 In secondary, each student has a locker, which is secured by a padlock.
 Each locker is shared by two students.

-While the pastoral care of each young person falls under the responsibility of the French school, the Anglophone Section provides complimentary pastoral care in English.
-Ms Kendrick, deputy head and teacher, oversees the well-being of Anglophone students from our own cultural perspective.
+While safeguarding student well-being falls under the responsibility of the French school, the Anglophone Section provides complementary pastoral care in English.
+Ms Rios, Student Well-being Coordinator, oversees the well-being of Anglophone students from our own cultural perspective.
 She may be contacted at any time through the Section office or by writing to her at j.rios[at]anglosection.com.

-There is also a bicultural, bilingual professional psychologist and school counsellor in the collège once a week, who listens to students who wish to talk to her about any concerns they may have.
+There is also a bilingual Point Ecoute (Listening Point) in the Collège on Fridays.
+Ms Moser is a professional psychologist who listens to students who wish to talk to her about any concerns they may have.
 Students can make an appointment with her through the collège secretaries, by writing to her on Pronote, by contacting Ms Rios (see above contact details) or by going directly to the Infirmerie on a Friday.

 Workshops are regularly held to make students aware of a variety of issues ranging from mindfulness to healthy personal boundaries.

 The French Education system is based on academic excellence and intellectual discipline.
 All students must understand that they are expected to work hard both in school and at home.
 Homework is not an optional extra and all students will need to spend time going over what they have studied during the day and, depending on their age, doing a certain amount, sometimes a significant amount, of written work at home.